-e) Credit Risk CoE
+Credit Risk CoE

-The Credit Risk CoE consists of Retail and Non-Retail credit risk and is dedicated to the assessment, measurement, management, monitoring and reporting of credit risk of the Group.
-It ensures a homogenous and consistent approach to credit risk policies, methodologies and procedures; credit risk models; underwriting and portfolio analytics.
+The Credit Risk CoE consists of retail and non-retail credit risk and is dedicated to the assessment, measurement, management, monitoring and reporting of credit risk of the Group.
+It ensures a homogenous and consistent approach to credit risk policies, methodologies/standards and procedures/process guides, credit risk models, underwriting and portfolio analytics.